 IS IT THE IRS OR IS IT A SCAM?

-According to the IRS, summertime is the favorite time for scammers because taxpayers recently filed their returns and are waiting to hear from the IRS.
+The IRS does not initiate contact with taxpayers by email, text message or social media to request personal or financial information.
 The most common scams are phone calls and emails from thieves who pretend to be from the IRS.
 Scammers use the IRS name, logo or a fake web site to try and steal money and even identity from taxpayers.

 Phone Calls: Criminals are able to “spoof” caller ID numbers which can look like it actually is the IRS calling.
 Taxpayers need to be very cautious of phone calls or automated messages from someone who claims to be from the IRS.
 Often these criminals will tell the taxpayer he/she owes money.
 They also demand payment right away.
 Other times scammers will lie to a taxpayer and say they are due a refund.
 The thieves ask for a bank account information over the phone.
 The IRS warns taxpayers NOT to fall for these scams.